 James later did his best to vindicate the memory of his mother and shortly after his accession to the English throne had her body removed from Peterborough to Westminster Abbey where he provided it with a magnificent white marble tomb.
 He defended her reputation, turned on his tutor Buchanan for his libels on his mother and termed her treacherous illegitimate half-brother, James, Earl of Moray, as that "bastard that who unnaturally rebelled and procured the ruin of his own sovereign and sister."
 However, James true feelings toward the mother he had never seen since babyhood remain an enigma.

 religious policies seem to have evoked the opposition of both Catholics and Protestants alike.
 Two years after he ascended the throne the Gunpowder Plot was exposed.
 Guy Fawkes and several Catholic conspirators had planned to blow up the Protestant King and the Houses of Parliament, their plan very nearly reached fulfilment, Fawkes was arrested in a cellar under the Houses of Parliament in possession of touchpaper and matches and his horde of gunpowder uncovered.
-He was imprisoned and tortured in the Tower of London and later suffered the horrific traitors death of being hung, drawn and quartered.
+He was imprisoned and tortured in the Tower of London, many of the conspirators later suffered the horrific traitors death of being hung, drawn and quartered.